 The term Amazon is suited to describing the Unique and incredible biodiversity extensive in this minuscule country.
-In spite of occupying a mere surface area of 0.3 percent of the total land area in Asia, Nepal can proudly boast of over a 900 variety of rare and colorful species of birds (around 9 % of the total bird species in the world), 650 types of butterflies (around 4.2 % of all butterflies in the world), 5980 types of flowering plants (2.4 percent of similar plants worldwide), out of which, at least 250 species of flowering plants are endemic or unique to Nepal alone.
+In spite of occupying a mere surface area of 0.3 percent of the total land area in Asia, Nepal proudly boasts over a 900 variety of rare and colorful species of birds (around 9 % of the total bird species in the world), 650 types of butterflies (around 4.2 % of all butterflies in the world), 5980 types of flowering plants (2.4 percent of similar plants worldwide), out of which, at least 250 species of flowering plants are endemic or unique to Nepal alone.
 Apart from the one horned rhino, snow leopard and swamp deer prevalent in this Amazonian landscape, there are more than 360 types of orchids in Nepal which give company to 6% of the world’s rhododendron species.
-The natural breeding ground of the long snouted Gharial crocodile is located in this wonderland as well as some of the largest moths and wild honeybees that are known to human civilization.
+The natural breeding ground of the long-snouted Gharial crocodile is located in this wonderland alongside some of the largest moths and wild honeybees that are known to human civilization.
 The blue poppy plant, again only unique to Nepal, grows here at a revolutionary height of 5400 meters.
 The royal Bengal tiger gets an awe-inspiring status here and the Nepalese Cows are treated as sacred.

 Living Cultural Museum of the World